cmouse/pdns-v6-autorev/README.md

     remote-connection-string=pipe:command=/path/to/rev.pl,timeout=2000,dsn=DBI:SQLite:dbname=/path/to/db,username=user,password=pass
     remote-dnssec=yes/no # depending your choice

 pipe backend is recommended. if you want to use unix or http, you need to do extra work.
+For unix connector mode it is possibly enough to use socat.

 If you want to change the default prefix 'node' into something else, add prefix=something in the connection string.